-'Eerie' Emptiness of ERs Worries Doctors: Where Are The Heart Attacks And Strokes?
+Eerie Emptiness Of ERs Worries Doctors: Where Are The Heart Attacks And Strokes?

 Chowdhary says the patient, a stroke survivor in her mid-50s, had told him she was frightened of the hospital.

-She was afraid of coronavirus.
+She was afraid of the coronavirus.

-This is the fatal fallout that U.S. doctors have feared for weeks, as they've tracked a worrying trend: As the pandemic took hold, the number of patients showing up at hospitals with serious cardiovascular emergencies such as strokes and heart attacks has shrunk dramatically.
+The fallout from such fear has concerned U.S. doctors for weeks while they have tracked a worrying trend: As the pandemic took hold, the number of patients showing up at hospitals with serious cardiovascular emergencies such as strokes and heart attacks has shrunk dramatically.

-Across the country, doctors call the drop-off staggering, unlike anything they've seen before in their careers.
-And they worry a new wave of patients is headed their way, patients who have delayed care and will now be sicker and more injured when they finally arrive in emergency rooms.
+Across the U.S., doctors call the drop-off staggering, unlike anything they've seen.
+And they worry a new wave of patients is headed their way — people who have delayed care and will be sicker and more injured when they finally arrive in emergency rooms.

-It has alarmed certain medical groups, like the American College of Cardiology and the American Heart Association, which is running ads to urge people to call 911 when they're having symptoms of a heart attack or stroke.
+It has alarmed certain medical groups such as the American College of Cardiology and the American Heart Association.
+The latter is running ads to urge people to call 911 when they're having symptoms of a heart attack or stroke.

 "Where are all these patients?"

-Across the country, ER volumes are down about 40 to 50 percent, says Dr. William Jaquis, president of the American College of Emergency Physicians.
+Across the country, ER volumes are down about 40% to 50%, says Dr. William Jaquis, president of the American College of Emergency Physicians.

 "I haven't seen anything like it, ever," he says.
 "We anticipated, actually, higher volumes."